grafana/grafana/docs/sources/alerting/alerting-rules/_index.md

 An alert rule consists of one or more queries and expressions that select the data you want to measure.
 It also contains a condition, which is the threshold that an alert rule must meet or exceed in order to fire.

-The main components of an alert rule are:
+The main parts of alert rule creation are:

+1. Select your data source
+1. Query your data
+1. Normalize your data
+1. Set your threshold

-**Query and alert condition**
+**Query, expressions, and alert condition**

 What are you monitoring?
 How are you measuring it?

+{{< admonition type="note" >}}
+Expressions can only be used for Grafana-managed alert rules.
+{{< /admonition >}}

 **Evaluation**